topolvm/topolvm/docs/proposals/lvcreate-option-on-storageclass.md

 ```

 The parameter value is passed to the topolvm-controller via CreateVolume RPC.
-We have to modify LogicalVolume CR to pass the value from the controller to the topolvm-node
+We have to modify LogicalVolume CR to pass the value from the controller to the topolvm-node.
 and also modify lvmd's CreateLVRequest RPC.

 ### Migration